talkasab/fu_rec_helper/faq.md

 ### Can I ask my trainee to create the follow up recommendation in the follow up tool?

-**No.** While trainees can generate CSR-Acknowledge alerts, they are not given access to use the follow up tool.
-You may consider asking trainees to use the recommendation macro as described above.
+**Yes.** As of February, 2025, trainees can use the Follow-up Recommendations tool to create recommendations.
+The recommendations are only sent to Epic when the attending final-signs the report, and the attending may correct any issues by re-using the tool themselves before final- signing.

 :material/link: [Trainee Workflow](/trainee_workflow)